-If your Wi-Fi connection is intermittent, run a health check to see if there's a problem with your line.
-If everything's working as it should be, take a look at our top tips for a more stable connection.
+If your Wi-Fi keeps dropping out unexpectedly, the first thing to do is run a health check to see if there are any problems with your line.
+Then take a look at our tips below for getting a more stable broadband connection.

-New to TalkTalk or just upgraded to fibre? your line will go through a stabilisation period which usually lasts for around two weeks.
+New to TalkTalk or just upgraded to fibre? your line will go through a stabilisation period which can last up to two weeks.
 It's normal to experience varying speeds and occasional drops in your connection during this time.

-Some devices even use up bandwidth without you knowing by scheduling software updates, running apps in the background and backing up photos to the cloud.
+Some devices can use up bandwidth without you knowing by scheduling software updates, running apps in the background and backing up photos to the cloud.

 If you feel like your broadband isn’t keeping up, try taking a few devices offline to free up your connection.
 You might also want to think about swapping to a package that better suits your needs.